 A Long History in Massachusetts

-At the time Europeans began settling in what is now the state of Massachusetts in the late 16th and early 17th century, the land was home to tens of thousands of Native Peoples from many tribes.
+Long before European colonization, in what is now the state of Massachusetts, this land was home to tens of thousands of Native Peoples from many tribes.
 These included the Pawtucket (or Penacook), the Massachusett, the Pokantoket (or Wampanoag), and several other smaller bands including the Nipmuck and Pocumtuck.
 To the south, in what is now Rhode Island and Connecticut, there were bands of Pequot-Mohegans, Narragansetts, Western and Eastern Niantic, Quirpi, Tunxis, and Podunk Indians.
 Although it is much disputed exactly how long the ancestors of these Native Peoples had been living in this area, it is generally agreed that some have been here for at least 12,000 years.
 Indian paths and campsites, located in the 6,500-acre Blue Hills Reservation near Boston, are thought to be approximately 10,000 years old.

-At the time of contact with the Europeans, Native tribes had rich and complex spiritual traditions.
-The concept of Native American “religion” is problematic in two ways.
+Then and now, Native spiritual traditions ar rich and complex; however, the concept of Native American “religion” is problematic in two ways.
 First, in no Native American language is there a single word equivalent to the English word “religion.”
 Religion does not exist as a separate category of activity or experience; rather, it is pervasive and interconnected with all aspects of Native Peoples’ life-ways.
 Second, there is not a single American Indian religious tradition or spirituality, but rather a great diversity of traditions, beliefs, practices, and cultural forms.

 Despite this diversity, however, there are certain principles fundamental to most Native Peoples that are important to understand as we look at what has happened to Native beliefs and spiritual practices in Massachusetts.
 First, in Native traditions, there is a special quality and intensity of interrelationship with the forms and forces of the natural environment.
 Detailed knowledge of all aspects of their immediate habitat led Native Peoples of this area to accumulate lore that integrated the pragmatic with the sacred.
 Second, in Native traditions, time is not understood as linear, but is thought of as cyclical and reciprocal.
 The seasons and the span of life are understood in terms of a circle and are expressed again and again through ceremonial forms and acts.
 Third, for Native Peoples words have a special potency that is integral to their specific sounds, and therefore what is named is understood to be present.
 Thus, recitation of myth is understood to be a reenactment of primordial events.
 Finally, “arts and crafts” are imbued with sacred meaning and power.
 Similar to the power of breath and words, the natural materials and the finished forms created by Native peoples are understood to be manifestations, rather than representations, of sacred power.